Context Adaptive Cooperation: Cascading Consensus implementation details

 \Cref{alg:ccons} presents the Cascading Consensus algorithm.
 It relies on two instances of the \CAC abstraction, $\CAC_1$ and $\CAC_2$, one instance of Restrained Consensus ($\RC$) and one instance of Global Consensus (\GC) (as all the processes in $\Pi$ participate in it).
 The list of all different abstractions is summarized in \Cref{tab:consensus-notations} (where \sigendorse and \sigretract are respectively replaced by $S_e$ and $S_r$).

-When a process $p_i$ \cac-accepts a tuple from one of the \CAC instances, it can fall into either of the following two cases. \begin{enumerate} \item $|\candidates_i|=1$: $p_i$ detects there is no conflict, so it knows that other correct processes cannot \cac-accept any other value, and it can immediately decide the value it received.\footnote{Multiple processes can propose the same value, while being detected by the \CAC abstraction as conflicting propositions.
-Therefore, if $|\candidates_i|>1$, but all the proposed values are the same, \eg $v$, then $v$ is immediately decided.}
+When a process $p_i$ \cac-accepts a tuple from one of the \CAC instances, it can fall into either of the following two cases. \begin{enumerate} \item $|\{v\mid(v,\star)\in\candidates_i\}|=1$: $p_i$ detects there is no conflict, so it knows that other correct processes cannot \cac-accept any other value, and it can immediately decide the value it received.

-\item $|\candidates_i|>1$: $p_i$ detects multiple candidate values, so it must continue the algorithm to resolve the conflict. \end{enumerate}
+\item $|\{v\mid(v,\star)\in\candidates_i\}|>1$: $p_i$ detects multiple candidate values, so it must continue the algorithm to resolve the conflict. \end{enumerate}

 A conflict in $\CAC_1$ leads to the execution of Restrained Consensus ($\RC$) among the participants involved in the conflict (\cref{line:rcons}).
 A conflict in $\CAC_2$ leads to the execution of Global Consensus ($\GC$) among all the system participants (\cref{line:tcons}).